We all know that the sun can harm our skin—but the exact form and extent of damage depends on which UV rays we're exposed to.

-- The difference between UVA and UVB rays, and what they do to your skin, and which one is the most harmful
+- The difference between UVA and UVB, what they do to your skin, and which one is the most harmful

 - UVA is long-wave radiation between 320 and 400 nanometers (nm)

 - UVB is short-wave radiation between 280 and 320 nm

 - UVC is intensive short-wave radiation between 100 and 280 nm

 Here's how each one affects your skin.

 When you think of UVA, think "A" for aging.
 Ultraviolet A (UVA) radiation is chiefly responsible for aging your skin and triggering skin cancers.